Policy on Responsible Sourcing and Supply Chain Compliance.

 The company shall carry out due diligence process for minimizing a company’s exposure to these risks when sourcing minerals.

-The company shall adopt and communicate to their suppliers and the public a supply chain policy for sourcing gold and PGM from conflict-affected and high-risk areas.
+The company shall adopt and communicate to their suppliers and the public a supply chain policy for sourcing Gold, Silver and PGM from conflict-affected and high-risk areas.
 The company shall comply with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

-The company shall procure gold and platinum group metal from government approved banks or Responsible Jewellery Council Certified Supplier.
+The company shall procure gold, silver and platinum group metal from government approved banks or Responsible Jewellery Council Certified Supplier.
 The company shall complete the due diligence process prior to initiate business relationship.
 We only buy or sale diamonds that are fully compliant with Kimberly Process Certification Scheme.